This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 Usually, I’d say to go for Czech dinner, but if you love Vietnamese food you are in for a treat!

-During the communist era many workers came from Vietnam to Prague and brought along their delicious cuisine.
+During the communist era, many workers came from Vietnam to Prague and brought along their delicious cuisine.

 So don’t be surprised if you see tonnes of great Vietnamese restaurants in Prague.
 Asian cuisine in general is very popular in this city.